 When it comes to seasonal decor, I just love the fall.
 The rich spicy aroma of fall potpourri, the lovely visual cues of autumn imagery, the suggestion of homey comforts for the coming cold weather, it really sums up everything I love about home decor.
-But the one thing that’s a challenge when it comes to fall decorating is working with colors that don’t fit with my typically soft palette.
+But the one thing that’s a challenge for me when it comes to fall decorating is working with colors that don’t fit with my typically soft palette.
 To solve this dilemma I came up with a solution that I return to year after year, here utilized in an easy, budget-friendly fall DIY centerpiece.

 This really is the simplest of projects and can be completed quickly in an afternoon.
 I’ve been known to enjoy decorating with food, so I started with a trip to the grocery store to buy the most interesting gourds in varied sizes and shapes.